 How to define the talents you need in your organization

-It is very important to know the talents your employees should possess to successfully complete the tasks available in your company.
+It is very important to know the talents your employees should possess to successfully complete the tasks required by your company.
 The starting point should be a list of skills required to complete a role.
-For example, a marketing job requires good oral and communication skills, analytical ability, creativity and imagination, and teamwork.
+For example, a marketing job requires good oral and communication skills, analytical ability, creativity, imagination, and teamwork.
 These skills can be converted to talents such as communication, creativity, and communication in this example.

 Once you have created a list of skills examples you should start grouping them into talents and also create some talent examples based on the skills for each of the roles.
-This will allow you to promote the talents you are after when promoting a role.
+This will allow you to convey the talents you are after when promoting a role.

 How to spot great talent during an interview